Dung24-6/Dung24-6/README.md

 _**The important thing is this: to be able at any moment to sacrifice what we are for what we could become.**_

 Charles Du Bos

+_**Great indeed is the sublimity of the Creative, to which all beings owe their beginning, and which permeates all heaven.**_

+Laozi